shenanigans/node-surveil/README.md

 at the time.
 Surveil is **much** more performant in adverse conditions.
 While most watcher libs are designed to support task runners and other applications that can take their time starting up, surveil **never** assumes the caller doesn't care how long something blocks.
-Finally, because surveil was designed on windows and later tested for *nix it boasts (I am boasting, aren't I?) superior cross-platform reliability.
+Finally, because surveil was designed on windows and later tested for *nix it boasts superior cross-platform reliability.

 Installation